 systemd-ask-password [OPTIONS...]
 [MESSAGE]

-password on the TTY and print it to standard output.
-When run
+query a password on the TTY and print it to standard output.
+When

-query the password system-wide and allow active users
+the password system-wide and allow active users to respond via

 The purpose of this tool is to query system-wide passwords -- that is passwords not attached to a specific user account.
 Examples include: unlocking encrypted hard disks when they are plugged in or at boot, entering an SSL certificate passphrase for web and VPN servers.

 Existing agents are: a boot-time password agent asking the user for passwords using Plymouth; a boot-time password agent querying the user directly on the console; an agent requesting password input via a wall(1) message; an agent suitable for running in a GNOME session; a command line agent which can be started temporarily to process queued password requests; a TTY agent that is temporarily spawned during systemctl(1) invocations.

 Additional password agents may be implemented according to the systemd Password Agent Specification.

 If a password is queried on a TTY, the user may press TAB to hide the asterisks normally shown for each character typed.
 Pressing Backspace as first key achieves the same effect.